ThomasWodzinski/coherenceanalysis/README.md

 # coherence-analysis

-This repository aims at facilitating analysis of coherence measurements at synchrotron and free-electron laser facilities.
+This repository aims at facilitating an analysis of coherence measurements at synchrotron and free-electron laser facilities.

 The content of the respository supports the following publication: